TechxArtisanStudio/MkDocs-Lang/docs/removesite.md

 This command will:
 - Delete the `mk-website_fr` directory from the main project path.
 - Remove the `mk-website_fr` entry from the `mkdocs-lang.yml` configuration file.
+- Log the action and any errors encountered during the process.

 ### Notes

 - Ensure you have a backup of your data before removing a site, as this action is irreversible.
 - The `removesite` action will not affect any other sites or configurations within your project.
+- Check the `log/` directory for detailed logs of the action.